DejaVu5792/cybersecurity-notes/labs/kali-linux/nmap/day-3.md

 ![stealth scan log](Screenshots/day-3/wireshark-router-stealth-scan.png)

 Process:
-1. Starting from No. 9, my vm sends SYN to the router
+1. Starting from No. 9, my VM sends SYN to the router
 2. Router sends SYN-ACK, signalling that it is open for connection
-3. Vm terminates the handshake by sending RST (abrupt connection termination)
+3. VM terminates the handshake by sending RST (abrupt connection termination)